Using microbiology services

 These should be telephoned to the laboratory as soon as possible.
 And a request form should be sent within 4 hours, to confirm the request for the extra test saying “sample already in lab”.

 Please note that due to the potential for contamination from the blood science analysers, tests cannot be added onto samples already tested in blood sciences.
 It is necessary to send a separate sample and form, to microbiology.
 If the patient is difficult to bleed or there is some other reason that a blood sciences blood will need to be used please contact the laboratory to discuss.

 Samples submitted for bacterial culture are only suitable for re-testing for 48 hours, so if extra tests are needed after this time a fresh sample should be sent.

 Blood specimens for serology are stored for 2 years, however extra tests should be requested in relation to the current clinical episode.
 If unsure please seek advice from the Consultant Microbiologist.

-Any other specimens discuss with Laboratory staff /Consultant Microbiologist.
+Any other specimens - please discuss with laboratory staff or a Consultant Microbiologist.

 Uncertainty of Microbiology results

-For other tests where a numerical value is not part of the determination of the result, the laboratory has undertaken a quality risk assessment in which all the factors that are known to affect the quality of the result have been taken into consideration and actions taken to minimise the risks.
+For other tests where a numerical value is not part of the determination of the result, the laboratory has undertaken a quality risk assessment.
+The risk assessment ensures all the factors that are known to affect the quality of the result have been taken into consideration, and actions are taken to minimise the risks.